wasmCloud/wasmCloud/ROADMAP.md

 is very narrow so you know exactly what is coming next

 - SQL V2 contract
+  - We are trying to align with current webassembly standards for this contract
+  - Mitigate the possibility of injection attacks
 - Finishing up [wadm](https://github.com/wasmCloud/wadm)
+  - Validating design assumptions
+  - Supporting custom scaling algorithms
+  - Deployment and infra docs
+  - Getting started and advanced guides and examples
+  - Removing dependency on Redis (NATS only if possible)

 ## Next